callummole/ApplicantTask/README.md

-A task assessing applicant's data handling and reporting skills.
+A task assessing an applicant's data handling and reporting skills.

 Instructions can be found in 'StudentshipTaskInstructions.docx'.